 - Medium Well (pink in the center and brown throughout with a seared outside)- 145-155 degrees or 6-6.5 minutes per side.

-These pan seared NY strip steaks go so well with so many sides.
+These pan-seared cast iron NY strip steaks go so well with so many sides.
 Depending on what you are in the mood for, here are some suggestions.

 - I love making sauteéd Brussels sprouts.

-- You can also try Italian Brussels sprouts to make it more special.
+- You can also try Italian style Brussels sprouts to make it more special.

-- A classic is Yukon gold mashed potatoes to pull off that steakhouse dinner.
+- A classic is homemade creamy mashed potatoes to pull off that steakhouse dinner.

-- Fluffy Yogurt Biscuits are always a great option with steak.
+- Homemade Fluffy Biscuits with yogurt are always a great option with steak.

-- Chimichurri Sauce is a great option if you want to just follow the pan searing the steaks portion of the recipe and not make the sauce.
+- Cuban style chimichurri sauce is a great option if you want to just follow the pan-searing the steak portion of the recipe and not make the sauce.

 Equipment